Orlov (diamond)

-The Orlov (sometimes spelled Orloff), also known as The Great Mughal Diamond, is a large diamond of Indian origin, currently displayed as a part of the Diamond Fund collection of Moscow's Kremlin Armoury.
+The Orlov (sometimes spelled Orloff), also often considered to be the same diamond known as The Great Mughal Diamond, is a large diamond of Indian origin, currently displayed as a part of the Diamond Fund collection of Moscow's Kremlin Armoury.
 It is described as having the shape and proportions of half a chicken's egg.
 In 1774, it was encrusted into the Imperial Sceptre of Russian Empress Catherine the Great.

 History

 The diamond was found in the 17th century in Golconda, India.
 According to one legend, a French soldier who had deserted during the Carnatic wars in Srirangam disguised himself as a Hindu convert in order to steal it in 1747, when it served as the eye of a temple deity Sriranganathar.

 The as yet unnamed stone passed from merchant to merchant, eventually appearing for sale in Amsterdam.
 Most modern scholars are now convinced that this stone was actually the Great Mogul Diamond.
 Shaffrass, an Iranian millionaire who then owned the diamond, found an eager buyer in Hovhannes Lazarian who acted on behalf of Count Grigory Grigorievich Orlov.
 The Count paid a purported 1.4 million Dutch florins for it.

 Count Orlov had been romantically involved with Catherine the Great of Russia for many years, and he led the way in the dethronement of her husband in a coup d'état and the elevation of Catherine to power.
 Their relationship carried on for many years and produced an illegitimate child, but Catherine eventually forsook Count Orlov for Grigori Alexandrovich Potemkin.
 Count Orlov was said to have tried to rekindle their romance by offering her the diamond, as it is said he knew she had wished for it.
 While he failed to regain her affections, Catherine did bestow many gifts upon Count Orlov; these gifts included the Marble Palace in Saint Petersburg.
 Catherine named the diamond after the Count, and she had her jeweller design a sceptre incorporating the diamond.
 Now known as the Imperial Sceptre, it was completed in 1774.